+The Farber Health Center, located north of the Palms Dining Hall on N. Oak Street, provides routine health care, along with some emergency care, for all students who have satisfied the health fee requirement.
+Health care is provided by a physician, a nurse practitioner, registered nurses, a pharmacist, a medical technologist, and office staff.

-The Farber Health Center is a six-bed infirmary located adjacent to Langdale Hall.
-Staffed by a physician, a physician's assistant, registered nurses, a pharmacist, and a medical technologist, it is open 24 hours a day while the University is in session and provides health care for students who register for four (4) or more credit hours.
-All students living in campus housing regardless of the number of hours in which they are enrolled are required to pay the Health Fee.
+All students living in campus housing, regardless of the number of hours in which they are enrolled, are required to pay the Health Fee.